BroadbandForum/data-model-template/specification/index.md

 ---
-# BBF-specific metadata; c.f.
-Word properties
-bbfNumber: TR-106
-bbfTitle: Data Model Template for CWMP Endpoints and USP Agents
-bbfIssue: Issue
-bbfVersion: 1 Amendment 11
-bbfMonth: January
-bbfYear: 2022
-bbfType: Technical Report
-bbfStatus:
-bbfContrib:

-# information shown on each page header
-siteurl: index.html

-tagline: How to use the data model schema to understand and develop CWMP/USP
-         data models

-# displayed version number
-# XXX needs to be aligned with bbfNumber; should have only one version number
-versionNumber: 1.11

 # don't display these in the banner
 version: ''
 status: ''

-# information shown in the footer
-# XXX what short name should we use?
-shortname: '%bbfNumber%'
-reponame: data-model-template

 # navigation buttons shown on each page header
 buttons: